-IN CONVERSATION with… is a series of collaborative events that look to challenge engagement, imagery, action, participation, exchange and discussion in art practice.
+IN CONVERSATION with… is a series of collaborative art events that look to challenge engagement, imagery, action, participation, exchange and discussion.

 INCON with(12&13)…Neil Ferguson & Karen Turner